Purii/react-native-tableview-simple/README.md

 ```

 ## Extensible
-This component provides you with some predefined CSS-styles, inspired by the native TableView.
+`react-native-tableview-simple` provides you with some predefined CSS-styles, inspired by the native TableView.
-You can always mix the `Cell`-instances inside a `Section`, with some Custom-Components.
+You can always mix the `Cell`-instances inside a `Section`, with other (React-Native)-Views.
 Therefore the `Cell`-Component itself can't be manipulated heavily.

-If you aren't satisfied with a component, feel free to create a PR or just create and use a custom component.
-Get inspired by the predefined cellstyles.
+**If you aren't satisfied with a component, feel free to create a PR or just create and use a custom component.**

 ### Submit a Custom Cell-Component
 Maybe you want to add your lovely designed Cell-Component to the project.
 Just move your component to the folder `components` and choose a meaningful name! :-)
-How about a `SwitchCell`-Component?

 ## Props
 ### TableView